Mental health assessments and treatment - advice

 Alcohol and drug intoxication may influence a person’s mental state presentation and may imitate or mask symptoms of an underlying mental or physical disorder.
 Additionally, excessive drug or alcohol consumption may result in 'drug-induced' psychosis.
 The resultant lack of inhibition and the depressant effect on a person's functioning may increase the risk of harm to self and others and exacerbate the risk of suicide.
 The child protection practitioner should be alert that a child or parent may be intoxicated and experiencing an acute episode of a mental illness.
 When negotiating with the mental health service for an assessment of such a person, the practitioner needs to be aware that the provision of mental health services is not dependent on sobriety and is not restricted to situations in which there is a perceived risk of suicide.
 The presence of alcohol or drug intoxication does not preclude early assessment by a CATT, although it may indicate the need for further assessment when the person is no longer intoxicated.

 Associated risk factors

 The emerging trend of multiple risk factors in child protection cases is concerning and something that the child protection practitioner must consider.
 The presence of family violence, substance abuse and social isolation are often associated with parental mental illness.
-The child protection practitioner should explore family violence, mental illness and substance abuse issues when investigating child protection cases.
+The child protection practitioner should explore family violence, mental illness and substance abuse issues when investigating child protection cases and document this information in the essential information categories and risk assessments.
 Situations involving multiple risk factors increase the vulnerability of the child and it is important that risk assessment and protective intervention address each issue separately while considering how they may be interrelated.